Indiana Layoffs — January 2022

 Trend & Outlook

-These figures highlight a mixed picture for Indiana's labor market, with activity diverging between monthly and annual comparisons.
+The numbers illustrate a mixed picture for Indiana's labor market, with activity diverging between monthly and annual comparisons.
+The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.